Guru Radha Kishan: Social and Public Representation

 As an opposition stalwart and leader of the CPI, Guru Radha Kishan's speeches in the Municipal Corporation of Delhi were marked with positive criticism and earned him the admiration of even his political opponents.
 Never enamoured of office, he was severely blunt about government's failures and raised many an eyebrow among the benches with his frank observations and constructive reasoning.

-Kishan was very close to the masses and a known champion of the causes of underprivileged people while serving as Municipal Councillor of Delhi.
+Kishan was close to the masses and a known champion of the causes of underprivileged people while serving as Municipal Councillor of Delhi.
 He also served as member of various administrative committees for state and central government with equal distinction.
-That was the impact of Guruji between the masses of his area that even in 1977 when Janta Party swept away the polls almost everywhere he won the civic body elections from his constituency and being the senior most in the house he presided over the house as pro tem Mayor of Delhi.
+That was the impact of Guruji between the masses of his area that even in 1977, when the Janta Party dominated the polls almost everywhere, he won the civic body elections from his constituency.
+Being the senior most in the house, he presided over the house as pro tem Mayor of Delhi.

 Kishan represented India in Germany leading a delegation to Düsseldorf.
 He discussed about the welfare plans for working class in Germany and briefed about Indian Civic System to his counterparts from other countries.
 Returning from Europe he enforced Delhi administration and MCD officials to adapt many of those welfare schemes for a better life of working class in Delhi.
 People from all walks of life come out to support Guru Radha Kishan when Communist Party of India announced his candidature from Delhi Sadar Parliamentary Constituency in 1977, the same year he successfully contested the civic body polls also.

 He was the firm believer of the fact that only the education can bring the changes in the underprivileged people of the society, he took the initiative to bring the first Janta Library in his constituency which was inaugurated by Sh.
 Balraj Sahni, an eminent film personality in the presence of the writers Amrita Pritam, Bhishm Sahani, Santosh Anand, painter Narayan Shridhar Bendre and social activist Aruna Asaf Ali.
 Guru Ji's firm belief that education is a must for progress in the life has paved the way for a social centre at Guru Radha Kishan Smarak Bhavan, Clock Tower in Delhi, where his family still resides.